Explicit Sarkisov program for regular surfaces over arbitrary fields and applications

 If $R$ is the local ring of $X \times_\k \k^{p^{-\infty}}$ at its generic point, the thickening exponent of geometric non-reducedness defined in \cite[Theorem 7.3]{Tan21} is the non-negative integer such that $\length_{R}(R)=p^{\epsilon(X/\k)}$.
 Recall that by \cite[Lemma 4.5]{Tan19} we have the equation:

 Finally, $X$ is geometrically reduced if and only if $\epsilon(X/\k)=0$ by definition, giving $K_X^2=(f^*K_X)^2$.
-In particular, in this case \autoref{thm: dP-base-change-classification} gives the value of $K_X^2$, as well as an upper bound for $\rho(X)$, for del Pezzo surfaces that are not geometrically normal.
+In particular, in this case \autoref{thm: dP-base-change-classification} gives the value of $K_X^2$, as well as an upper bound for $\rho(X)$, for geometrically integral del Pezzo surfaces that are not geometrically normal.
+Using this, we obtain: